Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: VALIDATION WITH MOCKS

 We repeat the same for ELGs, arriving at the same results: while we see some variation in measured versus expected parameters across the 16 blinding catalogs, we see that \chitwo\ variation is always within 1-2$\sigma$; \cref{fig:shapefit_fits_ELG} shows the results.

 By expanding our tests to different tracers and using both BAO and ShapeFit in Fourier and configuration spaces, we have substantially validated the robustness and applicability of our blinding scheme.
-More tests, especially for ShapeFit, are forthcoming \cite{KP5s4-Lai}.
+We refer the reader to~ \cite{KP5s4-Lai} for a complete list of unblinding tests and optimizations for the full shape of the power spectrum.